Here are 5 Reasons Teachers Don’t Use Their Sick Days… and 5 reasons why YOU should!

 Loss of Control

-It’s your classroom, and handing it over to a substitute teacher can be tough.
-Not knowing what may happen when you enter that early morning sub request can be scary.
+Calling in sick as a teacher can be hard because it’s your classroom, and handing it over to a substitute teacher is tough.
+Not knowing what may happen when you enter that early morning sub-request can be scary.

 Remember what you always tell your kids: “every day is a new day.”
 Chances are, your sub will do an excellent job, and the kids will behave.
 If they don’t, you’ll be back to pick up the pieces in a day or two.
 Plus, your kids will be so happy to see you back!